uwacsp/cits5503/README.md

 Week 10: More AI services including text analysis, image analysis, chatbots and data anaylsis using Jupyter and SageMaker (MoreAI)

-Week 11: Mobile application integration and services and IoT integration using cloud services (Mobile, IoT)
+Week 11: Mobile application integration and services and IoT integration using cloud services

-Week 12: Recap and revision
+Week 12: Internet of Things integration using Cloud Computing

 ## Labs